PREFIX determines where the port will be

 replacing occurrences of /usr/local

-in the port's various Makefile
+in the port's various Makefiles with

-.
+${PREFIX}.
 This variable is

 automatically passed down to every stage of the build and